-On February 16 defendant went through a form of marriage with my sister
+I know defendant.
+Alma Ermine Clarke, the last witness, is my sister.
+On February 16 defendant went through a form of marriage with my reserve my defence."

-This closed the case and the magintrate charged Maloney, who said, "I reserve my defence."
+This closed the case and the maristrate charged Maloney, who said, "I

-Meloney was committed for trial at the Court of Quarter Sessions to be held at Broken Hill on Tuesday.
+Majoney was committed for trial at the Court of Quarter Sessions to be held at Broken Hill on Tuesday.
 December 10, 1985, or at any other court or place the Attorney-General may decide.

 Defendant applied for bail and the police offered no objection.
-He was allowed bail in self of £100, with a surety for a similar amount or two surgives of £50 each.
+He was allowed bail in self of £100, with a surety for a similar amount or two surgices of £50 each.